top of page

 There can be some sense of certainty that statistics seem to deliver.
 In other words numbers, trends, and charts, can paint a picture which can help make sense of the chaos and misinformation out there.
 However, we have discussed in other posts how statistics can be deceiving.

-So we are going to try to make sure that we cite the source for statistics we use in different posts and on our TSG Defense YouTube channel.
+We are making sure that we use firearm facts which can cite the source for the statistics we use in different posts and on our TSG Defense YouTube channel.
 To that end, this post is going to be a repository for statistics and sources.
 Often we find sources for studies and statistics and we want to capture them here so we can cite them in later posts and videos.
 As a visitor here, you should feel free to use them yourself.

 The facts here are not necessarily sorted in any particular fashion.
 And new or interesting citations will be added periodically as we move forward.
 Again, in no certain order.
 This page is really serving as a repository for facts as we capture them.